Nechja/drinkbooksource/README.md

 Welcome to the GitHub repository of the once-beloved AFK Tavern.
 This archive holds a curated collection of our old drink list in JSON format (Food coming soon).
 The repository serves as a source of truth for the tavern's offerings and is intended for use by fans and friends interested in historical data or building projects related to the AFK Tavern.

+## Looking for a website?

+Right now all of this is deployed on an Azure Static app but it will make it to it's own domain when it's more polished.
+You can find that [here](https://agreeable-mud-04cfbdd10.5.azurestaticapps.net/).

 ## Usage

 The files in this repository are open for personal and public projects under the terms of the included license.
 Please review the [LICENSE](LICENSE) file for more information on permissible uses.